The fundamentals of VAT in the UAE

 What goods are eligible for the profit margin scheme under the UAE VAT?

 Collector’s items: such as coins, currency, stamps, pieces of historical, archeological, and scientific interest.
-Second-hand goods: Tangible property that is suitable for use or repair.
-Antiques: Goods that date over 50 years.

 When can I apply a profit margin scheme in the UAE?